NaufalWaiz/angkatan-cash-manager/documentation/security_guideline_document.md

-# Security Guidelines for codeguide-starter
+# Security Guidelines for angkatan-cash-manager

-This document defines mandatory security principles and implementation best practices tailored to the **codeguide-starter** repository.
-It aligns with Security-by-Design, Least Privilege, Defense-in-Depth, and other core security tenets.
-All sections reference specific areas of the codebase (e.g., `/app/api/auth/route.ts`, CSS files, environment configuration) to ensure practical guidance.
+This document outlines security best practices and controls tailored to your angkatan-cash-manager class treasury application.
+It aligns with industry standards and the core security principles of security by design, least privilege, defense in depth, and secure defaults.

 ---

-## 1. Security by Design
+## 1. Authentication & Access Control

-• Embed security from day one: review threat models whenever adding new features (e.g., new API routes, data fetching).
-• Apply “secure defaults” in Next.js configuration (`next.config.js`), enabling strict mode and disabling debug flags in production builds.
-• Maintain a security checklist in your PR template to confirm that each change has been reviewed against this guideline.
+1.1.
+Role-Based Access Control (RBAC)
+- Define two roles: **`treasurer`** and **`student`**.
+- Store `role` in the users table (Drizzle schema).
+- Enforce role checks server-side in every API route and page.
+  - E.g., a middleware that rejects non-treasurer access to `/api/payments?status=pending`.

+1.2.
+Clerk Integration
+- Use Clerk’s Next.js SDK for authentication and session management.
+- Wrap the root layout with `<ClerkProvider>`.
+- Use Clerk hooks (`useUser`, `withAuth`) to obtain user identity & roles.

+1.3.
+Session Security
+- Ensure Clerk session cookies have `Secure`, `HttpOnly`, and `SameSite=Lax` or stricter.
+- Configure idle and absolute timeouts in Clerk settings.
+- Provide explicit logout endpoints to terminate sessions server-side.

+1.4.
+Multi-Factor Authentication (MFA)
+- Enable MFA in Clerk for treasurer accounts.
+- Require at least one second factor (OTP or push) for high-privilege actions (e.g., approving payments).

 ---

-## 2. Authentication & Access Control
+## 2. Input Handling & Processing

-### 2.1 Password Storage
-- Use **bcrypt** (or Argon2) with a per-user salt to hash passwords in `/app/api/auth/route.ts`.
-- Enforce a strong password policy on both client and server: minimum 12 characters, mixed case, numbers, and symbols.

-### 2.2 Session Management
-- Issue sessions via Secure, HttpOnly, SameSite=strict cookies.
-Do **not** expose tokens to JavaScript.
-- Implement absolute and idle timeouts.
-For example, invalidate sessions after 30 minutes of inactivity.
-- Protect against session fixation by regenerating session IDs after authentication.

-### 2.3 Brute-Force & Rate Limiting
-- Apply rate limiting at the API layer (e.g., using `express-rate-limit` or Next.js middleware) on `/api/auth` to throttle repeated login attempts.
-- Introduce exponential backoff or temporary lockout after N failed attempts.

-### 2.4 Role-Based Access Control (Future)
-- Define user roles in your database model (e.g., `role = 'user' | 'admin'`).
-- Enforce server-side authorization checks in every protected route (e.g., in `dashboard/layout.tsx` loader functions).
+2.1.
+Server-Side Validation
+- Never trust client input.
+- Use Zod or Joi to validate all request bodies, query params, path params in Next.js API routes.

+2.2.
+Prevent Injection Attacks
+- Use Drizzle ORM’s parameterized queries for all database operations.
+- Avoid string interpolation in SQL.
+- Sanitize any dynamic fields used in raw queries.

+2.3.
+Prevent Cross-Site Scripting (XSS)
+- Escape and encode all user-supplied text in React components.
+- Use React’s default escaping for JSX.
+- If rendering HTML, run it through a sanitizer like DOMPurify.

+2.4.
+Secure File Uploads (Payment Proofs)
+- Restrict file types to images/PDF only.
+- Enforce maximum file size (e.g., 5 MB).
+- Store uploads in an isolated bucket (e.g., Supabase Storage) with signed URLs.
+- Scan uploads for malware (integrate with a scanning API).

 ---

-## 3. Input Handling & Processing
+## 3. Data Protection & Privacy

-### 3.1 Validate & Sanitize All Inputs
-- On **client** (`sign-up/page.tsx`, `sign-in/page.tsx`): perform basic format checks (email regex, password length).
-- On **server** (`/app/api/auth/route.ts`): re-validate inputs with a schema validator (e.g., `zod`, `Joi`).
-- Reject or sanitize any unexpected fields to prevent injection attacks.

-### 3.2 Prevent Injection
-- If you introduce a database later, always use parameterized queries or an ORM (e.g., Prisma) rather than string concatenation.
-- Avoid dynamic `eval()` or template rendering with unsanitized user input.

-### 3.3 Safe Redirects
-- When redirecting after login or logout, validate the target against an allow-list to prevent open redirects.
+3.1.
+Data in Transit
+- Enforce HTTPS (TLS≥1.2) via Next.js custom server or hosting platform settings.
+- Redirect all HTTP traffic to HTTPS.

+3.2.
+Data at Rest
+- Supabase automatically encrypts PostgreSQL data at rest.
+- Consider column-level encryption for highly sensitive fields (e.g., payment details).

+3.3.
+Secrets Management
+- Do not hardcode keys in source.
+- Store Supabase URL/keys and Clerk API keys in environment variables.
+- Use a secrets management solution (e.g., Vercel Env, AWS Secrets Manager) in CI/CD.

+3.4.
+Logging & Masking
+- Mask PII (emails, payment references) in logs.
+- Do not log stack traces or database errors to client responses.
+- Centralize logs in a secure logging service (e.g., Datadog, LogDNA).

 ---

-## 4. Data Protection & Privacy
+## 4. API & Service Security

-### 4.1 Encryption & Secrets
+4.1.
+HTTPS & CORS
+- Enforce HTTPS on all API endpoints.
+- Configure CORS to allow only your frontend origin.

+4.2.
+Rate Limiting & Throttling
+- Implement rate limiting middleware (e.g., `express-rate-limit` or Next.js Edge Middleware) on critical endpoints:
+  - Login, registration, payment submission, approval endpoints.

+4.3.
+API Versioning
+- Prefix routes with `/api/v1/…`.
+- Plan for backward-compatible changes.

+4.4.
+Least Privilege for Database
+- Create a Supabase database user with only necessary privileges:
+  - `SELECT`/`INSERT` on payments for students.
+  - `UPDATE` on payments only for treasurer.
-- Enforce HTTPS/TLS 1.2+ for all front-end ↔ back-end communications.
+  - `SELECT` on expenses for all roles.
-- Never commit secrets—use environment variables and a secrets manager (e.g., AWS Secrets Manager, Vault).

-### 4.2 Sensitive Data Handling
-- Do ​not​ log raw passwords, tokens, or PII in server logs.
-Mask or redact any user identifiers.
-- If storing PII in `data.json` or a future database, classify it and apply data retention policies.

 ---

-## 5. API & Service Security
+## 5. Web Application Security Hygiene

-### 5.1 HTTPS Enforcement
-- In production, redirect all HTTP traffic to HTTPS (e.g., via Vercel’s redirect rules or custom middleware).

-### 5.2 CORS
-- Configure `next.config.js` or API middleware to allow **only** your front-end origin (e.g., `https://your-domain.com`).

-### 5.3 API Versioning & Minimal Exposure
-- Version your API routes (e.g., `/api/v1/auth`) to handle future changes without breaking clients.
-- Return only necessary fields in JSON responses; avoid leaking internal server paths or stack traces.
+5.1.
+Security Headers
+- Content-Security-Policy: restrict scripts/styles to self and trusted CDNs.
+- Strict-Transport-Security: max-age=31536000; includeSubDomains; preload.
+- X-Frame-Options: DENY.
+- X-Content-Type-Options: nosniff.
+- Referrer-Policy: no-referrer-when-downgrade.

+5.2.
+CSRF Protection
+- For any state-changing form/API, implement CSRF tokens (e.g., NextAuth’s CSRF or custom synchronizer tokens).

+5.3.
+Secure Cookies
+- Set cookies with `Secure`, `HttpOnly`, and `SameSite=Strict` (or Lax for cross-page embeds).

+5.4.
+Subresource Integrity (SRI)
+- Apply SRI hashes when including any third-party scripts or styles.

 ---

-## 6. Web Application Security Hygiene
+## 6. Infrastructure & Configuration Management

-### 6.1 CSRF Protection
-- Use anti-CSRF tokens for any state-changing API calls.
-Integrate Next.js CSRF middleware or implement synchronizer tokens stored in cookies.

-### 6.2 Security Headers
-- In `next.config.js` (or a custom server), add these headers:
-  - `Strict-Transport-Security: max-age=63072000; includeSubDomains; preload`
-  - `X-Content-Type-Options: nosniff`
-  - `X-Frame-Options: DENY`
-  - `Referrer-Policy: no-referrer-when-downgrade`
-  - `Content-Security-Policy`: restrict script/style/src to self and trusted CDNs.

-### 6.3 Secure Cookies
-- Set `Secure`, `HttpOnly`, `SameSite=Strict` on all cookies.
-Avoid storing sensitive data in `localStorage`.

-### 6.4 Prevent XSS
-- Escape or encode all user-supplied data in React templates.
-Avoid `dangerouslySetInnerHTML` unless content is sanitized.
+6.1.
+Server Hardening
+- Disable unused services on the hosting environment.
+- Keep OS and runtime dependencies up to date.

+6.2.
+Environment Segregation
+- Use separate Supabase projects for dev, staging, and production.
+- Enforce different API keys and restrict origins per environment.

+6.3.
+Secret Rotation & Revocation
+- Rotate Supabase and Clerk keys quarterly or after suspected compromise.
+- Revoke unused credentials immediately.

 ---

-## 7. Infrastructure & Configuration Management
+## 7. Dependency Management & CI/CD

-- Harden your hosting environment (e.g., Vercel/Netlify) by disabling unnecessary endpoints (GraphQL/GraphiQL playgrounds in production).
-- Rotate secrets and API keys regularly via your secrets manager.
-- Maintain minimal privileges: e.g., database accounts should only have read/write on required tables.
-- Keep Node.js, Next.js, and all system packages up to date.
+7.1.
+Secure Dependencies
+- Maintain and audit `package-lock.json`.
+- Integrate SCA tools (e.g., Snyk, Dependabot) to detect vulnerable packages.

+7.2.
+Minimal Footprint
+- Only install required packages (avoid unnecessary utilities).
+- Review transitive dependencies regularly.

+7.3.
+CI/CD Pipeline
+- Run linting, type checking, and unit/integration tests on every PR.
+- Fail builds on high/critical vulnerabilities or test coverage drops.

 ---

-## 8. Dependency Management
+## 8. Error Handling & Monitoring

-- Commit and maintain `package-lock.json` to guarantee reproducible builds.
-- Integrate a vulnerability scanner (e.g., GitHub Dependabot, Snyk) to monitor and alert on CVEs in dependencies.
-- Trim unused packages; each added library increases the attack surface.
+8.1.
+Fail Securely
+- Catch and handle exceptions in API routes; return generic error messages.
+- Do not expose stack traces or internal details in production.

+8.2.
+Monitoring & Alerts
+- Integrate application performance monitoring (APM).
+- Set alerts for error rate spikes, high latency, or rate limit breaches.

+8.3.
+Audit Trails
+- Log all payment creation, approval, and rejection actions with user ID and timestamp.
+- Store logs in an append-only, access-controlled store.

 ---

-Adherence to these guidelines will ensure that **codeguide-starter** remains secure, maintainable, and resilient as it evolves.
-Regularly review and update this document to reflect new threats and best practices.
+## 9. Ongoing Security Practices

+- Schedule quarterly security reviews and dependency audits.
+- Conduct penetration testing before major releases.
+- Update documentation and train team members on secure coding practices.

+---

+*By following this layered, security-by-design approach, the angkatan-cash-manager treasury application will maintain resilience against common threats while ensuring data integrity, confidentiality, and availability.*